nonblocking/mashroom/packages/test/test-server8/README.md

 # Test Server 8

-A test server which runs in dev mode and requires the following external services:
+A test server that runs in dev mode and requires the following external services:

  * [Redis](https://redis.io) as an external message broker (PubSub)
  * [MongoDB](https://www.mongodb.com) for session storage